holographicSol/OmegaFindv2/README.md

     [ Database ]
     OmegaFindv2 stores all learned suffix to buffer associations to it's database during learning.
 The database can be specified with -db argument.
+Note that larger databases can increase scan time however it still may be preferrable to have a large general purpose database like the one provided out of the box.
+This can be the included database or OmegaFindv2 can build a new database from files of your discretion.

     [ Extract ]
     OmegaFindv2 is capable of extraction/decompression of nested compressed files unless